Ring in the New Year with this refreshing Pomegranate Cosmos recipe, made with pomegranate juice, vodka, orange liqueur and lime juice.

 Pomegranate Cosmos Recipe

-- 8 tablespoons vodka (start with 6 tbsp for a weaker drink)
+- 8 tablespoons vodka (start with 6 tablespoon for a weaker drink)

 - 4 tablespoon orange liqueur (Cointreau or Triple Sec)